flea2003/TrackAnomalyDetection/frontend/README.md

 In this directory, one can use the following commands:

-`npm install` - installs dependencies listed in the `package.json` file.
+`npm install` - downloads dependencies listed in the `package.json` file.

-`npm start` - Runs the app in the development mode.
+`npm start` - runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-`npm test` - This command runs the test suite.
+`npm test` - this command runs the test suite.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-`npm run build` - Builds the app for production to the `build` folder.
+`npm run build` - builds the app for production to the `build` folder.
 This command prepares the code for deployment.

 ## Learn More